rashmi-star/MetaHack/README.md

-# Instagram Clone with Llama AI Integration
+# Instagram with Llama AI Integration

 A modern Instagram clone built with React Native and Expo that includes a Llama AI chatbot feature.